coleifer/peewee/docs/peewee/sqlite_ext.rst

     .. py:method:: remove(*paths)

-        :param paths: One or more JSON paths.
+        :param JSONPath paths: One or more JSON paths.

         Remove the data at the given paths from the column data.